-- Shoulder pitch - this is not a direct body measurement.
-You can calculate it by dividing the nape to waist measurements by 11.
+- Shoulder pitch – this is not a direct body measurement.
+You can calculate it by dividing the nape-to-waist measurements by 11.
 That would be 9% of this measurement i.e. nape to waist * 0.09.

-Some of these measurements are hard to take by yourself, so you are going to need some help by a friend or use a standard measurement chart and use the measurements that correspond to your size.
+Some of these measurements are hard to take by yourself, so you are going to need some help from a friend or use a standard measurement chart and use the measurements that correspond to your size.

 If you don’t want to make all those calculations, use the spreadsheet I am providing below to enter and calculate all the measurements you are going to need for this pattern.

-After you fill the measurements and it does the calculations, you can print it and use it as a reference while drafting your pattern.
+After you fill in the measurements and it does the calculations, you can print it and use it as a reference while drafting your pattern.